Derbyshire single malt whisky and rum; thoughts on fermentation and distillation.

-In short, fermentation is the stage where the alcohol is created and distillation is the process by which the alcohol is concentrated (and certain components are selected or removed).
+In short, fermentation is the stage where the alcohol is created and distillation is the process by which the alcohol is concentrated (and certain flavour components are selected or removed).

 Fermentation involves adding yeast to a vessel full of sugary wort, a liquid which is the result of mashing barley grains (in the case of single malt whisky) with hot water.
 The yeast goes to work on the wort and converts the fermentable sugars into alcohol.
 Generally speaking, the creation of alcohol starts to slow down after approx. 36 hours of fermentation.
-Most whisky distilleries stop their fermentation after 48 – 60 hours.
-Allowing the fermentation to go on longer encourages certain bacteria to build-up which can help to develop wild, fruity flavours that will carry across to the final spirit.
+Most whisky distilleries stop fermentation after 48 – 60 hours.
+Allowing the fermentation to go on longer encourages certain bacteria to build-up which can help to develop wild, fruity flavours that will carry across to the final distilled spirit.
 Fermentation is one area where the new wave of craft distilleries are trying to make their mark.

 The cut points are what separates out the ‘heart’ of the spirit which ends up in the cask and ultimately the bottle.
 The alcohol which flows first from the final distillation contains water soluble oils and higher alcohols which are called ‘foreshots’, made up of things such as acetone, acetate, acetaldehyde and higher strength alcohols.
 These chemicals have a fruity quality and add desirable flavour and complexity to whisky, but only in small quantities.
 It is the job of the distiller to determine how much of the foreshots to keep and how much to ‘cut’ out from the heart of the spirit.